ucsb-cs56-pconrad-mentors/ucsb-cs56-pconrad-mentors.github.io/_topics/WIP_mentor_overview.md

   * Update basic information from previous year
   * Copy any descriptions from the previous mentors and save it in the README
   * Look through previous legacy work and merge any pull requests that look like they contribute to the project going forward
   * Make sure to run the code and make note of any incomplete or non-working features.
-These can be used as issues for students to work on, or it may be a sign that the code should not be merged but rather scraped
+These can be used as issues for students to work on, or it may be a sign that the code should not be merged but rather scraped.
-  * Most often, the code can be used going forward.
-The only time previous legacy code is rejected is if it really does not work well with future plans or severely broke the project in some way
+  * Decide if repository should be assigned or not.
+Most often, the code can be used going forward.
+The only time previous legacy code is rejected is if it really does not work well with future plans or is severely broken in some way
-  * Decide if repository should be assigned or not
     * If yes, fill in any new issues that sound interesting and mark it ready in the project description at the top of the repository (ie W16 - ready)
     * If no, then clean up anything from previous year and mark repository as not ready (ie W16 - not ready)
   * Look for additional issues that can be created to improve the code, whether it is improving the implementation/code structure or enhancing a user experience